THE DOVER WAR MEMORIAL PROJECT

 Foreman, W. H.

 William Henry Foreman was a diver on the RFAux "Dapper", in the Mercantile Marine Reserve.
-Born at Whitstable, he died on 5th October 1916, in Edinburgh, Scotland, when he was 46.
-He was buried at Buckland Cemetery on 11th October 1916.
-He was the husband of Clara Eleanor Foreman (nee Wraight), of 15 Pretoria Road, Buckland, Dover, who had been born at Hernhill.
+Born at Whitstable, he died on 5 October 1916, in Edinburgh, Scotland, when he was 46.
+He was buried at Buckland Cemetery on 11 October 1916.

 Part of his name and his rank can just be seen on the edge of his Victory medal, above